Connect with others who understand.

 2. Drugs Used in Myeloma Maintenance Therapy Can Vary

-Revlimid is currently the only single drug approved by the U.S. Food and Drug Administration (FDA) for myeloma maintenance therapy.
+Lenalidomide is currently the only single drug approved by the U.S. Food and Drug Administration (FDA) for myeloma maintenance therapy after bone marrow transplant.
 However, your doctor may recommend other drugs and drug combinations for maintenance therapy if your myeloma has relapsed or is considered very likely to do so.
 Other medications may be available through clinical trials or off-label (not officially approved) use, depending on the myeloma cells’ particular characteristics.

-For instance, Mayo Clinic recommendations include using the drug bortezomib (Velcade), a proteasome inhibitor, for maintenance therapy in people with certain high-risk genetic abnormalities.
-Another proteasome inhibitor, ixazomib (Ninlaro), has been used for high-risk myeloma maintenance therapy when there is treatment resistance to bortezomib.
+For instance, the drug bortezomib (Velcade) is a proteasome inhibitor for maintenance therapy in people with certain high-risk genetic abnormalities.
+Another proteasome inhibitor, ixazomib (Ninlaro), has also been used for high-risk myeloma maintenance therapy.

 Dexamethasone and prednisone, which are corticosteroids, are often combined with other maintenance therapies.
 Corticosteroids have anti-inflammatory properties and can lower immune system response.